 - The foundations of evolutionary psychology; how your emotions, thought patterns, perceptions, and social interactions have been shaped by millions of years of evolutionary history

-- Why same sex behaviour evolved in human and non-human animals; the fascinating evolutionary origins of homosexual behaviour and why it is widespread – not only amongst humans, but other animals alike
+- Why same sex behaviour evolved in human and non-human animals; the fascinating evolutionary origins of homosexual behaviour and why it is widespread as can be seen within society with peeople engaging in acts such as you can see here if you click for more adult entertainment.
+The rise of this behavior is not only amongst humans, but it’s been seen develop in other animals alike.

 - The amazing science of compassion focused therapy; learn about the rapidly growing evidence for this groundbreaking form of therapy, and how it can help you be kinder both towards yourself and others, end toxic self criticism, heal trauma and shame, and improve your emotional wellbeing.

 You’ll leave with a clear understanding of how these evolutionary insights can improve your emotional intelligence in the modern world.